Angry Anderson

 Gary Stephen "Angry" Anderson AM (born 5 August 1947) is an Australian rock singer, songwriter, television personality and actor.
-He has been the lead vocalist and the last remaining original member of the hard rock band Rose Tattoo since 1976.
+He has been the lead vocalist and the longest-tenured remaining member of the hard rock band Rose Tattoo since 1976.
 As a solo artist, he is best known for his international hit "Suddenly" (1987).

 On Australia Day 26 January 1993, Anderson was made a Member of the Order of Australia for his role as a youth advocate.
-According to rock music historian, Ian McFarlane, "over the course of a lengthy career, [the] gravel-throated vocalist ... has gone from attention-grabbing, rock'n'roll bad boy to all-round Australian media star."
+According to rock music historian Ian McFarlane, "over the course of a lengthy career, [the] gravel-throated vocalist ... has gone from attention-grabbing, rock'n'roll bad boy to all-round Australian media star."
 Rose Tattoo were inducted into the Australian Recording Industry Association (ARIA) Hall of Fame in 2006.

 Biography

-Gary Stephen Anderson was born on 5 August 1947 in Melbourne, Victoria, to an Australian father and Mauritian mother.
+Gary Stephen Anderson was born on 5 August 1947 in Melbourne, Victoria, to an Anglo-Australian father and Mauritian mother.
 He has a brother Rodney living in Melbourne.
 Anderson's nickname of "Angry Ant" developed "during his youth after his aggressive and volatile nature got the better of him."
 According to Anderson, his father "was a deeply troubled man...
 I've dealt with my rage, my pain...
 I was a very angry boy...
 When he was around he was a very explosive person."
-Anderson used his uncle, Ivan, as his role model, he "was a cigarette-smoking, beer-drinking, leather jacket-wearing, motorcycle-riding drummer in a swing band."
+Anderson used his uncle, Ivan, as his role model: a cigarette-smoking, beer-drinking, leather jacket-wearing, motorcycle-riding drummer in a swing band.
 Anderson grew up in suburban Coburg and attended Coburg Technical School before working as a fitter and turner in a factory.
 Initially he wanted to be a blues guitarist, "I wanted to be like all the great blues guitar players, then I wanted to be like Bob Dylan, then of course...
 John Lennon."
 Anderson found himself in a band with three possible guitarists and "[t]he other two were much better than me, so the only other thing we needed was a singer... [we] had to sing 'Twist and Shout' without accompaniment.
 I just happened to be the best one at it."

 From 1971 to 1973, Anderson led rock group Peace Power and Purity and came to wider public notice as the lead vocalist with Buster Brown.
 He fronted the hard rock and blues rock band from its foundation in 1973, the original line-up included Phil Rudd on drums, who left in 1974 to join AC/DC.
 In 1975, Buster Brown released an album, Something to Say, on Mushroom Records/Festival Records before disbanding in November that year.